25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Keys

-Keys help React identify which items have changed, are added, or are removed.
+Keys help React identify which items have changed, are added, or are removed

-- Keys should be given to the elements inside the array to give the elements a stable identity:
+- Keys should be given to the elements inside the array to give the elements a stable identity

-- Keys are unique identifiers that allow for fast loop-ups between trees for the elements.
+- Keys are unique identifiers that allow for fast loop-ups between trees for the elements

 ```jsx
 const todoItems = todos.map((todo) => <li key={todo.id}>{todo.text}</li>);